 If a student is identified as needing special education services, the next step in the process is to develop an Individualized Education Program (IEP).
-This document describes the student's needs and explains the specific services that Mastery will provide to assist them in achieving academic and/or social-emotional progress in school The IEP details the special education, related services, specially designed instruction, accommodations/modifications, and other supports that the student needs to maintain steady and ongoing progress.
+This IEP document describes the student's needs and explains the specific services that Mastery will provide to assist them in achieving academic and/or social-emotional progress in school.
+The IEP details the special education, related services, specially designed instruction, accommodations/modifications, and other supports the student needs to maintain steady and ongoing progress.
 The IEP is a living document and can be amended at any time in order to consistently reflect the needs of the student.
-Either parents/guardians or the school staff can initiate the process for reconvening the IEP team to amend the service plan.
+Either a parent/guardian or the school staff can initiate the process for reconvening the IEP team to amend the service plan.

-The IEP is written by a team of qualified professionals, including Child Study Team members, teachers, related service providers, and appropriate school staff members.
-Parents/guardians are critical members of the team and are invited to all IEP meetings.
+The IEP is written by a team of qualified professionals, and parents/guardians are critical members of the team.
+Parents/guardians are invited to attend all IEP meetings.
 We value parent/guardian and student input during these meetings; input allows the team to devise an IEP that will meet the student's individual academic and/or social-emotional needs.
-Parents/guardians are also allowed to request that invitations be sent to outside service providers in order to coordinate agency supports with school supports.
-When the student turns fourteen (14) years of age within an IEP term, they must also be invited to the IEP meeting to discuss post-secondary goals and transition needs.
+When the student turns fourteen (14) years of age within an IEP term, they will be invited to the IEP meeting to discuss post-secondary goals and transition needs.